ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1136
 {: #error-1136}

 The vSRX license file is found, but the contents are empty.
-Please rerun or contact support.
+Rerun or contact IBM support.

 ## Error 1137
 {: #error-1137}

 The vSRX license file cannot be read.
-Please rerun or contact support.
+Rerun or contact IBM support.

 ## Error 1138
 {: #error-1138}

-The vSRX license install has failed during the vSRX license configuration.
-Please rerun or contact support.
+The vSRX license installation failed during the vSRX license configuration.
+Rerun or contact IBM support.

 ## Error 1139
 {: #error-1139}